-- All student teaching is done in accredited schools with the involvement of appropriately certified supervising or cooperating teachers who submit student evaluation forms during and at the conclusion of the semester. - Your cooperating teacher must have a master's degree and at least 3 years of teaching experience. - You cannot spend your Field Experience in only one age/grade level.
-Make sure you work in both two of the following age/grade levels: - 7th 9th grade 10th 12th grade - One of your classrooms should serve children from high-need communities. - An inclusion/ICT class with a strong General Education component is acceptable as a General Education placement. - An inclusion/ICT class with a strong Special Education component is acceptable as a Special Education placement.
+- All student teaching is done in accredited schools with the involvement of appropriately certified supervising or cooperating teachers who submit student evaluation forms during and at the conclusion of the semester. - Your cooperating teacher must have a master's degree and at least 3 years of teaching experience. - You cannot spend your Practicum in only one age/grade level.
+Make sure you work in at least 2 of the following age/grade levels: - Grades $7^{th} 9^{th}$ - Grades $10^{\text{th}} 12^{\text{th}}$ - One of your classrooms should serve children from high-need communities. - An inclusion/ICT class with a strong Special Education component is acceptable as a Special Education placement.

-Certified teachers will have a reduced number of required hours to spend in the classroom.
+Those of you who are certified teachers will have a reduced number of required hours to spend in the classroom.
 Please see the table on the next page for details.
-Note: Internship Certification is not considered certification.
+Internship Certification is not considered certification

-We hope the following pages of the Student Guide help facilitate your work and make your Field Experience/Practicum course a positive learning experience.
+We hope the following pages of our Student Guide will help facilitate your work for the SEDN 678 course and make your Practicum course a positive learning experience.
 If we can be of any assistance, feel free to contact us.